-Today’s From The Vault marks the anniversary of Ronald James Padavona better known as Ronnie James Dio’s death.
+Today would have been Ronald James Padavona better known as Ronnie James Dio’s, 70th birthday.
 Ronnie who passed away three years ago at the age of 67 from stomach cancer left the music world a legacy that will be remembered forever.

 Ronnie began his music career in 1957 with a band called The Vegas Kings which Ronnie started out playing bass in.
 Eventually Ronnie began singing and changed the band name, as well as his name to Ronnie Dio after mobster Johnny Dio.
 In 1967, after his previous band disbanded, Ronnie formed Electric Elves, later shortened to Elf and recorded three studio albums while securing the opening act slot with Deep Purple.
 Ronnie caught the ear of Deep Purple guitarist Ritchie Blackmore and recruited Ronnie for his new band Rainbow after splitting with Deep Purple.
 Rainbow released their debut album in 1975 called Ritchie Blackmore’s Rainbow.
 However after releasing two more albums as well as a live album, Dio and Blackmore split due to creative differences, as Blackmore was looking to take Rainbow in a more commercial direction.